This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest your hip for 2 to 3 days after your injury.
 This will help decrease the risk of more damage to your hip.

 - Apply ice on your hip to decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover the bag with a towel before you place it on your hip.
 Apply ice for 15 to 20 minutes every hour or as directed.
 You may need to apply ice to your hip at least 4 to 8 times each day for the first 48 hours.

 - Do not exercise when you feel pain or you are tired.

-- Exercise daily.
+- Exercise as directed.
 Make sure you warm up and stretch before you exercise.

 - Wear equipment to protect yourself when you play sports.

 - Wear shoes that fit well to decrease your risk for falls.